Before you hand over the cash to buy your dream home, you should always make sure that you have read through the home inspection report.

 Next on the agenda of the home inspector is often the plumbing and the electrical system.
 That will include any appliances that are being sold with the house.
 Increasingly, home inspectors check the energy efficiency of home appliances and will report on them.
 The more efficient home appliances are, the higher they will rate in the home inspection report.

 Plumbing is an essential part of any home and will be rigorously inspected.
-If there are any leaks or suspected plumbing problems, the home inspector may call in a specialist.
+If there are any leaks or suspected plumbing problems, the home inspector may call in a local plumbing company.
 Replacing pipes is expensive.
 Your lender and you as the new homeowner, do not want to end up with any bills for replacing expensive pipework.

 Any water saving systems that are part of the plumbing will also be checked.
 Do they work, and are they as efficient as the homeowner claims that they are?